23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Distressed oak or terracotta tile flooring
+- Distressed oak vinyl plank flooring peel and stick

-- Wrought iron chandelier or lantern pendants
+- Wrought iron lantern pendant light

-- Woven market baskets for countertop storage
+- Woven market baskets countertop storage

-- Antique brass canisters and utensil holders
+- Antique brass canisters utensil holders kitchen

 DIY Paint Transformation